 Big Stone Lake, Three Lakes

 Head along Highway 32 east of Three Lakes, and you’ll pass along the southwestern shore of Big Stone Lake, a 600-acre lake that’s home to several resorts and cottages that are popular among summer visitors.
-The lake also offers great fishing, including healthy populations of musky and walleye.
-In the summer, Big Stone Lake is home to twice-weekly (Wednesdays and Sundays) performances from the Three Lakes Aqua Devils Water Ski Show Team.
+The lake also offers great fishing, including healthy populations of musky and walleye; anglers have access to two public boat launches on the lake.
+In the summer, Big Stone Lake is home to twice-weekly (Wednesdays and Saturdays) performances from the Three Lakes Aqua Devils Water Ski Show Team.